 Does hair loss affect curly or straight hair more?

 Studies haven’t really taken place that give us an idea either way.
-The only research on curly hair and hair loss seems to revolve around race, rather than on the structure or curliness of the hair itself.
+The only research on curly hair and hair loss seems to revolve around race rather than the structure or curliness of the hair itself.

-But how about if you artificially curl your hair?
+But what if you artificially curl your hair?
 Well, bad news.
-The heat from a curling (or straightening) iron doesn’t do it much good, according to a study from 2011.
-It causes “bubble hair,” which is not a mermaid thing but, instead, deforms the hair shaft and contributes to hair loss.
+The heat from a curling (or straightening) iron doesn’t do it much good.
+It causes “bubble hair,” which is not a mermaid thing but instead a deformity of the hair shaft that contributes to hair loss.
 Yikes.

 Does dyeing your hair make it fall out?